uviclibraries/rstudio-intermediate/act-3.md

 2.  **Simple linear regression:**

-    -   A plot of Schooling vs Life expectancy shows that a linear relationship is reasonable.
+    -   A plot of Schooling vs Life expectancy shows that a linear relationship is reasonable. `life_expectancy_2015$Schooling` selects the `Schooling` column in the `life_expectancy_2015` dataset; the sane applies for the `Life expectancy` column.
 Run:

         ```
         plot(life_expectancy_2015$Schooling, life_expectancy_2015$`Life expectancy`)
         ```

-    -   We create a simple linear regression model where the response variable is life expectancy and the predictor variable is Schooling.
+    -   We create a simple linear regression model where the response variable is `Life expectancy` and the predictor variable is `Schooling`.
 The model can be written as:

         life expectancy = slope * schooling + intercept
         **In R:**